concordant/c-service/README.md

 2.**Start C-Service**

-First one need to compile build the project:
+First, one need to compile build the project:

 ```bash
 npm run build